 Iris ensata have been selectively bred from wild forms found in northern Asia.
 Their cultural needs are very demanding, if met they will reward you with a magnificent display of color approximately 2-3 weeks after Tall Bearded bloom.
 Peak bloom in our garden is the last two weeks of June.
 Culture has a great influence; please refer to the culture page.
+Note: Grow as you would a productive Summer time vegetable garden, with moist rich soil (no lime or bone-meal).

 Mt.
 Pleasant Iris is a National Display Garden for Japanese Iris, and Chad has a great passion for these plants.
 Due to the abundance of information on each cultivar, please click on the image to be taken to another page with a full description and more details.
 Height, number of branches, and buds, were taken when the plants were three years old, and grown to my best ability.